alfonsobries/vue-tailwind/README.md

 The idea is to create a big set of common components using the same philosophy: Configurable elements that could be adapted to your project style:

-For now, these are the priorities, of course are subject to change.
+For now, these are the priorities, which may be subject to change.

 **Basic inputs**
 - [x] [Text input](https://vue-tailwind.com/elements/input.html)